-(Fancy cut also works, but is less convenient for fishes to graze on.)
+(Fancy cut also work, but they are less convenient for fishes to eat.)

 - Preferably without added salt.

-- Canned green beans have a soft texture compared to raw and frozen green beans.
+- Canned green beans have a softer texture compared to raw and frozen green beans.

 Some root vegetables that you can try are carrots, sweet potatoes and yams.